ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 For now, let's create a basic input scheme for our shooter.
 Open the "Project" tab, then the "Actions and input methods" tab on the left side.
 We will need to define three different actions: for shooting laser bullets, for moving horizontally, and for moving vertically.

-First, click the "Add an action" button.
+First, click the "Make from scratch" button.
 Then, input the name of the first action.
 Click the button called "Add an input method" to bind specific buttons to your action.
 Use its search to quickly filter available input methods.
+Click the "Add an action" button to continue creating more actions.

 ![](./images/tutSpaceShooter_15.png)